seinecle/Umigon/README.md

 **Umigon**
 ======
-Branch "Umigon2.0" is the most recent version (Mavenized, improved version with JavaEE EJBs, etc).
+Branch "Umigon3.0" is the most recent version (Mavenized, improved version with JavaEE EJBs, etc).

+The lexicons and associated heuristics are now online and available in: Umigon/src/main/java/Heuristics/heuristics.xlsx

 *Semantic analysis on Twitter*